|(a) Purpose. The intent of this section is as follows.

 (e) General requirements for the issuance of specific

 licenses.
-A license application will be approved if the agency determines
+A license application will be approved if the department

 (1) the applicant and all personnel who will be handling